 BOX OFFICE & TICKETING: FringeNYC handles all aspects of ticketing and box office.
-In 2013, full priced tickets were $15.00 in advance, and $18.00 at the door.
+In 2014, full priced tickets were $18.00.
 There are some discount tickets available.
-It is possible ticket prices will increase for the 2014 festival.

 PUBLICITY: FringeNYC will publicize the festival and coordinate overall press relations, including interviews and critic attendance at performances critics have chosen to review.
 You will be asked to submit publicity photos & PR materials so that we can send complete press packages to print, online, and broadcast media.
 You are responsible for publicizing your own show through your own press releases, mailers, handbills, busking and/or posters.
 The more you promote your show, the larger your potential audience.